What's On at Auckland Museum

 Venue hire at Auckland Museum

 On 28 June 1919, the Treaty of Versailles was signed between Germany and the Allied Powers officially bringing the First World War to an end.
-As Vietnam veteran Karl Marlantes observed, “When the peace treaty is signed, the war isn't over for the veterans, or the family.
-It's just starting.”
+Poets who responded to this event usually fell into two camps – those full of optimism and hope for the future, and those who were cynical about peace and frustrated over the futility of war.

-Writers can choose to respond to the theme in poetry or prose.
-The competition is open to all ages.
-There are three age categories: 18 years +, 12 - 17 years and 11 years and under.
+The competition was open to all ages.
+There were three age categories: 18 years +, 12 - 17 years and 11 years and under.

-Entries must be received by 5pm on Wednesday 10 April, 2019.
-Entries will be judged by a panel of Museum writers, curators and educators.
-The judges' decision is final.
-Finalists, chosen from each age category, will be invited to read their entries in the Museum on Anzac Day at 9.30am.
-If you are unable to attend, you can send a proxy to read in your place, or the Museum will read the entry on your behalf.
+Entries were judged by a panel of Museum writers, curators and educators.
+The judges' decision was final.
+Finalists, chosen from each age category, read their entries in the Museum on Anzac Day at 9.30am.